MurmurationsNetwork/MurmurationsNodeWP/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Select the Murmurations option in the Admin menu and then start submitting profiles to the Murmurations Network.
+3. Select the Murm-Profiles option in the Admin menu and then start submitting profiles to the Murmurations Index, where they can be discovered by map makers and other data aggregators.

 == Frequently Asked Questions ==